 KNOW YOUR VAX

-Learn about the recommended vaccines for adolescents and young adults, including HPV, MenACWY, MenB, Tdap, Flu, and COVID-19
+Learn about the recommended vaccines for adolescents and young adults.

 Recommended Vaccines Schedule for Adolescents and Young Adults

-The Centers for Disease Control (CDC) recommends vaccines for adolescents and young adults be administered at different times based on immune system responses and the chances of developing certain diseases at different ages.
-Following the CDC recommended schedule for vaccines helps ensure adolescents and young adults are protected from these dangerous diseases at the right time.1
+The Centers for Disease Control and Prevention (CDC) recommends vaccines for adolescents and young adults be administered at different times based on the immune system responses and the chance of developing certain diseases at certain ages.
+The Child and Adolescent Immunization Schedule, endorsed by the American Academy of Pediatrics, is based on the CDC schedule.

 • 11-12 Years – HPV (2 doses)*, Tdap, MenACWY dose 1**

-* The HPV series can begin at 9 years old.
+* The HPV series can begin at age 9.
 HPV catch-up vaccination is recommended through 26 years of age.

 What are these vaccines?
 What do they do?